Ukraine tells critics of slow counteroffensive to 'shut up'

 The Kremlin has denied that it was behind the crash.
 President Vladimir Putin had called Prigozhin's mutiny treason but had promised not to punish him for it.

-On Thursday Prigozhin's right-hand man, Dmitry Utkin, a neo-Nazi former military intelligence officer whose call-sign Wagner gave the mercenary force its name, was buried at a cemetery near Moscow under heavy guard of Russian military police.
-Prigozhin was similarly buried on the outskirts of St Petersburg on Tuesday.
+On Thursday, Prigozhin's right-hand man, Dmitry Utkin, a neo-Nazi former military intelligence officer whose call-sign Wagner gave the mercenary force its name, was buried at a cemetery near Moscow under guard of Russian military police.
+Prigozhin was buried near St Petersburg on Tuesday.

 ((peter.graff@thomsonreuters.com;))